History of cross-dressing: United States

 Edward Hyde, 3rd Earl of Clarendon, colonial governor of New York and New Jersey in the early 18th century is reported to have enjoyed going out wearing his wife's clothing, but this is disputed.
 Hyde was an unpopular figure, and rumors of his cross-dressing may have begun as an urban legend.

 Because female enlistment was barred, many women fought for both the Union and the Confederacy during the American Civil War while dressed as men.

 Other contemporary cross-dressing artists include J.S.G.
 Boggs.

 The Gold Rush of 1849 led to a mass global migration of mainly male laborers to Northern California and the development of government backed economic interests in the Pacific Northwest region of the modern United States.
 The sudden explosive population increase resulted in a huge demand to import commodities including food, tools, sex, and entertainment, to these new male-oriented, homogeneous societies.
 As these societies evolved over the following decades, the growing demand for entertainment created a unique opportunity for male cross-dressers to perform.
 Cross-dressing was encouraged for entertainment purposes due to lack of women, yet the tolerance for the acts were limited to on-stage roles and did not extend to gender identities or same-sex desires.
-Julian Eltinge (1881-1941), a ‘female impersonator’ who performed in saloons in Montana as a kid and eventually made it to the Broadway stage, exemplifies this limited social acceptance for cross-dressing.
+Julian Eltinge (1881–1941), a 'female impersonator' who performed in saloons in Montana as a kid and eventually made it to the Broadway stage, exemplifies this limited social acceptance for cross-dressing.
 His cross-dressing performances were celebrated by laborers who were starved for entertainment, yet his career was put at risk when he was exposed for exhibiting homosexual desires and behaviors.

 Cross-dressing was not just reserved for men on stage.
-It also played a crucial role in the development of female involvement in the United States’ industrial labor force.
-Many female-born workers dressed in men’s clothing to secure a laborer’s wage to provide for their families.
+It also played a crucial role in the development of female involvement in the United States' industrial labor force.
+Many female-born workers dressed in men's clothing to secure a laborer's wage to provide for their families.
 Testimonial accounts from cross-dressing women who had been arrested reflect that many chose to identify as male due to financial incentives, even though basic cross-dressing had been deemed immoral and could lead to legal consequences.
 Women also chose to cross-dress because they feared they might become victims of physical harm while traveling alone across long distances.

-San Francisco, California, was one of approximately 45 cities to have criminalized cross-dressing by framing the act as a form of immoral sexual perversion.
-The law was enforced by arrest; in one case, doctor Hjelmar von Danneville was arrested in 1925, though she later negotiated with the city to obtain a permit to dress in masculine clothing.
+San Francisco, California, was one of over 150 cities to have criminalized cross-dressing by framing the act as a form of immoral sexual perversion.
+The law was enforced by arrest; Gold Rush pioneer Marie Suize was arrested for wearing pants in San Francisco in 1871.
+In another case, doctor Hjelmar von Danneville was arrested in 1925, though she later negotiated with the city to obtain a permit to dress in masculine clothing.

 The ban against transvestism in the United States military dates back to 1961.